mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 ### Single View Before After Message

 :::caution
 This event is deprecated.
-Please, use the Single View Update event to get these information.
+Please, use the Single View Update event to get the same information.
 :::

 **Channel**: Apache Kafka